domnikl/raindrop2obsidian/README.md

 # raindrop2obsidian

-A highly opinionated tool to help transfer highlights from raindrop.io to a format compatible with Obsidian.
+A highly opinionated tool to help transfer highlights from raindrop.io to a Markdown format compatible with Obsidian.

 ## What you'll need